Thaldb/Lab-2-PUBH6854/AI_USAGE.md

 ## What I learned

 This assignment helped me understand why reproducibility requires more than saving completed output.
 The environments, package records, source notebooks, and clean execution tests allow another person to reproduce the analysis.
+Now that I am done with the lab, I asked it to create me a final quiz to cover what I did for this assignment.